Central Ohio Transit Authority: Emergency services

 COTA is directed by the Franklin County Emergency Management & Homeland Security agency to act as the county's primary transportation agency during emergencies.
 Through this longstanding agreement, on direction from the Franklin County Emergency Operations Center, COTA provides transit for emergency services workers like Columbus police and firefighters, evacuating victims of flooding, fires, and other emergencies, and as a cooling center and warming center for firefighters in emergencies.
 Recent emergency actions have included transport of police during the George Floyd protests and transit service as an essential operation during the COVID-19 pandemic.
 In 2012, the agency purchased its first mobile emergency operations center, allowing it to operate alongside and coordinate with other mobile operations centers during crises.

 Operation

 The agency is headquartered in the William J. Lhota Building in downtown Columbus.
 COTA purchased the building in 2008, and named it for Lhota, its former CEO, in 2012.
 The 80000 sqft building holds administrative offices, a bus operator check-in, pass sales offices, and ticket machines.
 The building is part of the High and Gay Streets Historic District, on the National Register of Historic Places.

-COTA's CEO and President is Joanna Pinkerton; the board chair is Craig P. Treneff.
+COTA's CEO and President was Joanna Pinkerton until 2024; she was replaced by Monica Tellez-Fowler on May 6, 2024.

+COTA's Board of Trustees are appointed for three-year terms by Franklin County, the City of Columbus, and suburbs of Columbus.
+The 2022-2025 board chair is Marlon Moore, appointed by the City of Columbus.

 The agency is staffed with about 1,120 employees, including about 700 operators (bus drivers).